dosirrah/mdx/README.md

-# mdx
+# mdxrp

-`mdx` is a set of markdown extensions and a preprocessor for converting the mdx into valid markdown.
+`mdxrp` is a set of markdown extensions and a preprocessor for converting the mdx into valid markdown.
 So far these extensions only add the ability to include labels and references.